el634dev/waves/README.md

 - After signup you can login or skip step 1 and log in, go to your overview where you see a space for projects and on the right side click `Add New`
 - After clicking on `Add New` choose what you are adding, this will be project
 - Then aftering the last step, if you choose GitHub you can choose your repository and click on import
-- You are arll done!
+- You are all done!

 ## Author
 - Created by [@el634dev](https://github.com/el634dev)